-- Observed abundances of ocean surface microplastics are commonly reported in terms of density, or quantity or weight of particles per unit area (/m2, /km2) or unit volume of water (/m3). - Densities of microplastics per unit area need to be reported together with the sampling depth to allow comparisons to be made between those per unit area and those per unit volume of water. - Reports on the distribution of ocean surface microplastics should include not only their quantities or weight per unit area or per volume of water, but also their particle sizes and materials, and metadata at the time of their sampling. - For example, collected quantities of microplastics plus the shapes of individual particles make it theoretically possible to convert them to weight.
-If data on wind speeds and wave heights are available for estimating the intensity of vertical mixing of water, abundances of underwater microplastics can also be estimated by sampling at the surface layer (Kukulka et al., 2012., Kooi et al., 2016.) - It is also necessary to record and report how each sample was stored and analyzed.
-Upon completion of these analyses, maintaining visual representations (pictures, etc.) obtained at the time of measurement would be desirable. - In these Guidelines, data to be reported to ensure harmonization of ocean surface microplastic monitoring are summarized in Tables 4-1 to 4-3. - As for the scale of samplings required to obtain the typical density of microplastics in a certain sea area, Dr. Cózar (personal communication) suggested 120 tows (one tow usually ranges between 500 and 2000 m2) for 174,000 m2, while Goldstein et al. (2012) recommended 250 tows for 165,000 m2.
-The total area surveyed may be more important than the number of samplings in studying the typical density of microplastics in certain sea areas, and further consideration is required.
+- Observed abundances of ocean surface microplastics are commonly reported in terms of density, or weight of particles per unit area (/m2, /km2) or unit volume of water (/m3). - Densities of microplastics per unit area need to be reported together with the sampling depth to allow comparisons to be made between those per unit area and those per unit volume of water. - Reports on the distribution of ocean surface microplastics should include not only their quantities or weight per unit area or per volume of water, but also their particle sizes and materials, and metadata at the time of their sampling. - For example, collected quantities of microplastics plus the shapes of individual particles make it theoretically possible to convert them to weight.
+If data on wind speeds and wave heights are available for estimating the intensity of vertical mixing of water, abundances of underwater microplastics can also be estimated by sampling at the surface layer (Kukulka et al., 2012., Kooi et al., 2016.). - It is also necessary to record and report how each sample was stored and analyzed.
+Upon completion of these analyses, maintaining visual representations (pictures, etc.) obtained at the time of measurement would be desirable. - As for the scale of samplings required to obtain the typical density of microplastics in a certain sea area, Dr. Cózar (personal communication) suggested 120 tows (one tow usually ranges between 500 and 2000 m2) for 174,000 m2, while Goldstein et al. (2012) recommended 250 tows for 165,000 m2.
+The total area surveyed may be more important than the number of samplings in studying the typical density of microplastics in certain sea areas, and further consideration is required. - In the Guidelines, data to be reported to ensure harmonization of ocean surface microplastic monitoring are summarized in Table 4-1 to Table 4-3.
+In these tables, the items were selected for the harmonization of monitoring methods.
+Among essential items, the "Fundamental" items designated as "essential" were selected for only displaying the number of microplastics per towing area or filtered water volume. - · The data-input form summarizing these items were distributed.

-Table 4-1.
-List of data to be reported when sampling floating microplastics.
+Table 4-1(1) List of data to be reported when sampling floating microplastics.